 1. Declaration in accordance with section 161 of the German Stock Corporation Act

-On December 16, 2015 in accordance with Section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board issued the following declaration:
+On March 9, 2017 in accordance with Section 161 of the German Stock Corporation Act, the Executive Board and Supervisory Board issued the following declaration:

-"Bilfinger SE complies with all recommendations of the German Corporate Governance Code (GCGC) as amended on May 5, 2015, with the following exception:
+"Bilfinger SE complies with all recommendations of the German Corporate Governance Code (GCGC) as amended on May 5, 2015, with the following exceptions:

-Since issuing the declaration of compliance of February 11, 2015, the Company has complied with all recommendations of the GCGC as amended on June 24, 2014 until the current date, with the exception of the recommendations in sections 5.1.2 para.
-1 sentence 2 clause 2, 4.2.3 para.
-2, sentences 2, 4, 7 and 8 and 4.2.3 para.
-2 sentence 6.”
+Since issuing the declaration of compliance of December 16, 2016, the Company has complied with all recommendations of the GCGC as amended on May 5, 2015 with the exception of the recommendation in Section 4.2.3 Subsection 2 Sentence 6.”

 2. Principles of Corporate Governance

-Compliance with legal and internal regulations is the basis of successful business activity and part of good corporate governance.
+Compliance with laws and internal regulations is, in our view, the foundation of successful business activities and a component of good corporate governance.
 Our comprehensive Bilfinger Compliance Program, which is designed so that compliance violations can be preventively avoided and, at the same time, potential misconduct recognized at an early stage and, following relevant identification, quickly and consistently dealt with, is subject to ongoing review and improvement.
-A key component is our Code of Conduct which outlines the topic-based general principles of our actions.
+A key component is our Code of Conduct, which outlines the topic-based general principles of our actions.
 The individual subject areas are formulated in specific terms with related guidelines and instructions and provide the basis for ethical business conduct within our activities.

-In order to minimize risk, third parties with whom we cooperate within the scope of our business activities are subject to an integrity audit prior to the signing of a contract to minimize risk.
+In order to minimize risk, their parties with whom we cooperate within the scope of our business activities, are subject to an integrity audit prior to the signing of a contract.
 This integrity audit is a key element of our compliance system, the standards and methods that serve as its basis are developed on an ongoing basis.
 Particularly in the reporting year, the existing process to evaluate the integrity of our third parties was extensively revised and adjusted to make it more risk oriented.

-The Group's Chief Compliance Officer reports directly to the Chairman of the Executive Board and regularly informs the Chairman of the Audit Committee of the Supervisory Board.
+The Group’s Chief Compliance Officer reports directly to the Chairman of the Executive Board and regularly informs the Chairman of the Audit Committee of the Supervisory Board.
 There is a direct reporting line from the Chief Compliance Officer to the Audit Committee and Supervisory Board.
-A Compliance Officer assigned to each division reports directly to the Chief Compliance Officer and supports the business units in all compliance-related queries with their directly subordinate compliance managers.
+A Compliance Officer assigned to each division (and, in future, region) reports directly to the Chief Compliance Officer and supports the business units in all compliance-related queries with their directly subordinate compliance managers.

-Close cooperation with the Executive Board, divisional management (and, in future, regional management) and other managers and close consultation with the departments Corporate Legal and Insurance and Corporate Internal Auditing form the basis for the effective implementation of compliance regulations.
+Close cooperation with the Executive Board, divisional management (and, in future, regional management) and other managers and close consultation with the departments, especially Corporate Legal and Corporate Internal Audit form the basis for the effective implementation of compliance regulations.
 The Supervisory Board, Audit Committee and Executive Board are regularly informed about important developments within compliance.
-In addition, a Compliance Committee made up of the members of the Executive Board, the Chief Compliance Officer, the Head of Corporate Legal and the Head of Corporate Internal Auditing, deals with all relevant issues on a regular basis.
+In addition, a Compliance Review Board made up of the members of the Executive Board, the Chief Compliance Officer, the Head of Corporate Internal Audit as well as the heads of other relevant corporate departments deals with all relevant issues on a regular basis.
 The committee is supported by Compliance Review Board in the divisions (and, in the future, regions).
 Any violations of the compliance rules are reviewed by an independent Allegation Management Committee and the Allegation Management Office that was established at the beginning of 2017, a Disciplinary Committee deals with possible sanctions for confirmed misconduct and ensures their consistent application.

 In order to identify possible misconduct at an early stage and to allow our employees to report violations of the rules, we operate a whistleblower system.
-Such information is investigated by an independent authority in order to punish possible misconduct and continually improve the compliance program or the effectiveness of controls.
-Whistleblowers are protected against any reprisal, the whistleblower system can also be used by third parties (suppliers, subcontractors, business partners or other service providers) via our homepage.
-Confirmed misconduct leads to consequences for those involved up to termination or criminal complaints with authorities.
+Relevant information is investigated by an independent authority in order to punish possible misconduct and in addition continually improve the Bilfinger Compliance Program and the effectiveness of controls.
+Whistleblowers are protected against any reprisal; the whistleblower system can also be used by third parties (suppliers, subcontractors, business partners or other service providers) via our homepage.
+Confirmed cases of misconduct will result in consequences for those involved up to dismissal or criminal charges from responsible authorities.

-The Bilfinger Compliance System is continually developed by us in order to meet, also in the future, the requirements of a developing legal and regulatory environment as well as the increasing expectations of our customers and employees.
-In particular, the recommendations of the independent Compliance Monitor, Dr. Mark Livschitz, are included.
-The Monitor regularly reviews our compliance system in accordance with a 2013 agreement with the U.S. Department of Justice which was extended by two years in September 2016.
+The entire Bilfinger Compliance Program is continuously reviewed and developed by us in order to meet, also in the future, the requirements of a developing legal and regulatory environment as well as the increasing expectations of our customers and employees.
+In particular, the recommendations of the independent Compliance Monitor, Dr. Mark Livschitz, are also included.
+The Monitor regularly reviews our compliance program and its efficiency in accordance with a 2013 agreement with the U.S. Department of Justice which was extended by two years in September 2016.
 In addition, we take into consideration the comments of the internationally-renowned expert Louis Freeh, who advises the Supervisory Board on the topic of compliance.